rcmdnk/ec2/docs/shell-completion.md

 compinit
 ```

-The completion list is kept in the completion file itself, so pressing Tab does
+The completion list is resolved once when the completion file is sourced by
-not start `ec2`, read the user configuration, or contact AWS.
-Update the list
+running `ec2 commands`.
+Pressing Tab then uses the cached list and does not
-when adding a new top-level subcommand.
+start `ec2`, read the user configuration, or contact AWS again.